top of page

 1. Materialism and Morality

-We all sense on some level an intuitive[1] appeal to a moral standard that says, “Hey!
-What you did isn’t right.
-You can’t do that, no matter how much stronger you are.
-In fact,” as some may argue, “because you’re stronger, you ought to be a better example.”
-They expect our politicians, law officers and military leaders ought to be examples extraordinaire.
-Whence does that sense come from?
 Could it be herd survival instinct; that is to say, that the herd collectively possesses this instinctual sense that rulers ought to behave themselves for the safety and well-being of herd members?
 But whence arises herd ethical expectation?
-That idea cannot originate from some nebulous collective thought.
-It first originates from one individual shared with others within the herd of humanity.
+That idea cannot originate from some nebulous collective thought as if it were a consciousness thought-cloud hovering over the herd invading their minds.
+No, it first originates from one individual shared with others within the herd of humanity.
 They are concerned about their own personal safety.
-They recognize that leaders are in a position of power or might, and out of fear, they could argue, “You’d better behave yourself, and in fact, we’d be more comfortable if you were even a better example!”
+They unite in agreement toward that purpose.
+They recognize that leaders are in a position of power, and out of fear, they could argue, “You’d better behave yourself, and in fact, we’d be more comfortable if you were even a better example!”
 But what example can they appeal to?
 Is our sense of justice merely taught, whether by parents, church or school, as each child is a blank slate?

 I can see how fear can motivate those concerns for personal safety, and we could mislabel it justice.
 But that isn’t justice.
 It’s fear of abuse or death.
 To what law can they appeal?
 They can argue only out of survival fears; they cannot argue that abuse against them is a moral failure.
 That is a cry for justice.

-1. Morality Exists as Ideas
+Morality Exists as Ideas

-Some attempt to offer some form of morality as necessary for social order to ensure the first Law of Survival.
-But that concept does not allow for and cannot fully explain the purpose of the Law of Dominance.
-This second Law assumes its rightful responsibility to assure its survival.
-Hence, discussion on morality is vain, for the Strongest may conquer those who argue “abuse of morality,” and the Strong justly claims it is their right to do so.
-All discussion of morality rests in one justifying jurisdiction: the mind in the form of an idea.
-Every person’s idea is therefore equal to any other, for the justifying qualifier is merely “idea” in someone’s head.
-But no idea can be superior to the two laws of Nature.
-How can they posit their morality exceeds either of these two laws, when we are but physical matter, and that gray organ resting on our shoulders is all we’ve got to boast our ideas are somehow superior?
+Every person’s idea is equal to any other, for the justifying qualifier is merely “idea” (thoughts) in someone’s head.
+Therefore, no idea can be superior to the two laws of Nature.
+How can they posit their morality exceeds either of these two laws, when we are but physical matter, and that gray organ resting on our shoulders is all we’ve got to boast our ideas are somehow superior to others?

-2. Judeo-Christianity
+Judeo-Christianity

 [1] Webster defines intuition in part as “immediate cognizance or conviction without rational thought: revelation by insight or innate knowledge.